Cross-cultural counseling

 You wish the job market was easier with your advanced degree(s).
 You came to realize that “outsiders” really have to prove they are unique or better than American workers to be “worthy” of work sponsorship, and then be super lucky to win the H1B lottery.

 Perhaps you’re the lucky one.
-You thought you could finally make your parents proud after getting the good job, yet you don’t feel the sense of accomplishment you thought would naturally happen… knowing your close friends had to return to their home country b/c they are not as lucky as you.
-You’re all alone again…
+You thought you could finally make your parents proud after getting a good job, yet you don’t feel the sense of accomplishment you thought would naturally happen…

 You freeze again…